-The overall trend with content seems to be that tutees come to the Writing Center to talk about their writing assignments with Writing Specialists.
+The overall trend with content and organization seems to be that tutees come to the Writing Center to talk about their writing assignments with Writing Specialists.
 Tutees needed the most help with their thesis, specifically their thesis statements.
 This suggests that perhaps students do not know what a thesis is or how to write one.
 Since coming up with a thesis/thesis statement involves brainstorming, the findings show that Writing Specialists play a significant role in helping tutees discuss their ideas—something that could be harder to do in classrooms and teacher-student conferences where teachers are limited in their availability.
 Discussion of the prompt was also another frequently occurring topic.
 This shows that much time is spent on addressing the requirements of the prompt as well as trying to understand it.
-Although Writing Specialists cannot interpret professors’ comments and instructions, they seem to play a vital role in helping tutees understand the expectations of the assignment.
+Although Writing Specialists cannot interpret professors’ comments and instructions, they play a vital role in helping tutees understand the expectations of the assignment.
 This could be a reflection of the students’ hesitance in approaching their professors for help, which could be an indicator that students feel more comfortable and less intimidated talking to peers (Writing Specialists) than faculty.
 If this is the case, Writing Specialists play a significant role in acting as a bridge between students and their courses/professors.

 FOCUS SHIFTS

-Out of 1571 client reports, there was a total of 472 (30%) focus shifts.
+Out of 1571 client reports, there were 472 focus shifts (30% of sessions/client reports).
 The table below shows the total number of tutoring sessions in relation to the initial focus and focus after shifts were made.

 Table 4